gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 **Policy class loading**

-We’ve made huge improvements on the v3.15.0 by reworking the way policies are loaded when deploying an api on the APIM gateway.
+We’ve made huge improvements on the v3.15.0 by reworking the way policies are loaded when deploying an api on the APIM Gateway.
 While previously, one ClassLoader were instantiated per deployed api, we decided to shift to a single ClassLoader instance to avoid memory pressure, especially when deploying a lot of apis.
 Also, policy instances are now reused across all the requests instead of re-instantiate them on each call.

 For that, we had to adapt some policies we support in order to make sure they work with the new class loading and policy instantiation mechanisms.
 Basically, policy instances are now considered as fully stateless and must get rid of any state which cannot be shared across the whole platform.